EhoMigaxx/0to1000/README.md

 To play again or regenerate the number, press the button "Play again"

+On the new version, now you can choose the dificulty, varying between 10 and 1,000,000

 ## Installing or accessing the game

 To have access to the game, click on the link in this repository page or download the files and open `index.html` on your browser